grunt-gallery/grunt-digital-audit/grunt-ca.md

 The same system that sells goods in the online store could sell drinks and merch at opening events.

-Square comes with a free online store webpage that can connect with Instagram for shoppable posts with tagged products—something that is relatively easy to set-up.
+Square comes with a free online store webpage that can connect with Instagram for shoppable posts with tagged products—something that is relatively easy to set up.